 We derive income from equity affiliates relating to joint ventures that were formed with equity partners to acquire, develop and/or sell real estate assets.
 These joint ventures are not majority owned or controlled by us, and are not consolidated in our financial statements.
 These investments are recorded under the equity method of accounting.
 We record our share of net income and losses from the underlying properties on a single line item in the consolidated income statements as income from equity affiliates.
-The Company is not required to fund losses incurred by the joint venture.
-Therefore, the Company only recognizes its share of losses to the extent of its capital investment.
-For the three months ended March 31, 2006 and 2005, income from equity affiliates totaled approximately \$2.9 million and \$0.4 million, respectively.
+We are not required to fund losses incurred by the joint venture.
+Therefore, we only recognize our share of losses to the extent of our capital investment.
+For the six months ended June 30, 2006 and 2005, income from equity affiliates totaled approximately \$2.9 million and \$8.5 million, respectively.
 The \$2.9 million is the recognition of previously deferred income from excess proceeds received from the refinance of a property of one of our equity affiliates as described in Note 5 "Investment in Equity Affiliates" of our consolidated financial statements, which appears in "Financial Statements of Arbor Realty Trust, Inc. and Subsidiaries."